lervag/vimtex/DOCUMENTATION.md

 # test
-This directory includes *all* test cases which have to pass in order to have a stable and functional awesome VimTex plugin :) Each directory and filename should be self explaining for which cases they are used for.
+This directory includes *all* test cases which have to pass in order to have a stable and functional awesome VimTeX plugin :) Each directory and filename should be self explaining for which cases they are used for.